Andy Frankenberger

-Andy Frankenberger is a professional poker player and former equity derivatives trader from New York City.
+Andy Frankenberger (born March 9, 1973) is a professional poker player and former equity derivatives trader from New York City.
 In his first year as a professional poker player, Frankenberger was named World Poker Tour (WPT) Season IX Player of the Year.
 Card Player Magazine described this as one of poker's best rookie years in a September 2011 cover story.
 Frankenberger followed this up by winning back to back bracelets at the World Series of Poker in 2011 and 2012.
 He has been prominently featured in financial media including The Wall Street Journal, Fox Business Network, and Bloomberg Television.

 As of June 2012, Frankenberger's live tournament winnings exceed $2,500,000.

 Early life

 Andy Frankenberger was born in New York City and grew up in Andover, Massachusetts.
 He studied Russian at Phillips Academy and spent a Semester in Siberia on an exchange program where he became fluent in Russian.
 He graduated from Duke University with degrees in Economics and Russian.
 He then worked on Wall Street for 14 years, joining the team that founded the currency trading desk for JP Morgan in Moscow, and returned to the United States to work as an Equity Derivatives trader for JP Morgan and BNP Paribas.